-Exams are open book, notes allowed, in fact encouraged.
+Exams are open book, notes allowed, in fact encouraged; however, if you are using an ebook for the text, you must print out any pages you need, since communication capable devices are not allowed during exams.
 I always involve collaborative work in my classes, but because of the unusual circumstances of the pandemic, more of this class will involve group work.
 One of the responsibilities of collaboration is to acknowledge and cite ideas and work that are not your own, even if this involves ideas communicated through casual conversation.
 We will practice such acknowledgement in group work; for example, for group quizzes, each student will turn in a paper, but give the names of those they worked with and cite important contributions of others.

 Academic dishonesty regarding tests in this class is defined as using resources not made available by me to everyone in the class during the testing time.
 Academic dishonesty includes plagiarism.
-For work on the two exams that are individual I will ask you to sign a statement stating that you did not receive help from anyone else, either in or not in the class.